-- 1 Select Configure > View Properties. - 2 On the Local Variables tab, click - 3 On the row that was added, double-click the Type column, then select Boolean. - 4 Double-click the Name column and type a name for the variable.
-For example, toggle\panel.
+1 Select Configure > View Properties > Local Variables tab.

+- 2 Click + - 3 On the row that was added, double-click the Type column, then select Boolean.

+4 Double-click the Name column and type a name for the variable.
+For example, toggle_panel.